by Karen & Grace Morris

 According to the movie “It’s a Wonderful Life” An angel gets its wings after a bell rings.

 This one will look nice hanging on your Christmas tree.

-Twist an end of a 6 inch piece of white pipe cleaner on the center of the gold Chenille stem below the bead.
+Twist an end of a 6-inch piece of white pipe cleaner in the center of the gold Chenille stem below the bead.